Maystern/Maystern/README.md

 #### Research Area

-- Artificial Intelligence
+- Deep Learning for Computer Vision
-  - Few-shot Learning
+  - Prompt
-  - Multimodal Deep Learning
+  - ViT

 #### Professional Course Performance

 - CS102A Introduction to Computer Programming A: Final `94` Grade `A`